Selecting The Right Contract Manufacturing Company

 An established contract manufacturing company should be able to provide you detailed information on not only what services they provide, but the training of their technicians, the tooling and equipment used and the production processes.
 You should also ask about a manufacturer’s ISO certification status, and if their services include testing.

-3. Determine how the company serves your specific industry
+3. Determine how the contract manufacturing company serves your industry

-It’s important to partner with a business that understands the challenges and demands of your industry.
+It’s important to partner with a contract manufacturing company that understands the challenges and demands of your industry.
 We’ve focused on industries that provide life-saving and life-improving technologies and innovations for people around the world.
 For more than 35 years, we have produced individual components to end-to-end production systems for medical devices, alternative energy technologies and semiconductor manufacturers.

 4. Ask for the company’s quality policy